baxpick/cpctelera_example/emulator/README.md

     RUN "PCLIMBER"
     ```

-    or if you already know what to run, go to:
+    or if you already know what to run inside dsk image, go to something like:

     http://localhost:8080/cpc/cpc.html?file=game.dsk&input=run%22PCLIMBER%0A